Wwwsylvia/oras-credentials-go/design.md

 package credentials

 // FileStore implements a credentials store using the docker configuration file
-// to keep the credentials in plain text. type FileStore struct {
+// to keep the credentials in plain-text. type FileStore struct {
 	configPath  string
+	DisableSave bool
 }

 // NewFileStore creates a new file credentials store.